As an engineer, Mazlan had the opportunity to travel and work abroad. He has traveled to over 30 countries.

 However, any small change will be in Malaysian Ringgit.

-Note: Air Asia do not accept local currencies of Bangladesh, Vietnam, Laos, Myanmar and Cambodia.
+Note: Air Asia does not accept the local currencies of Bangladesh, Vietnam, Laos, Myanmar, and Cambodia.

 Meals on Air Asia